7robertodantas/lina/deployment/scripts/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the LNPay system to a new machine.
+This guide explains how to deploy the LINA system to a new machine.

 ## Quick Answer: What Files Do I Need?